cloudflare/cloudflare-docs/content/email-security/reporting/siem-integration/splunk-integration-guide.md

 10. Select **Review** > **Submit** to review your settings and create the collector.

 11. Take note of the token value in this next screen.
 This value is required for the Area 1 configuration in the next step.
-The token can also be retrieved from the HTTP Event Collector configuration panel, in **Settings** > **Data inputs** > **HTTP Event Collector**.
+You can also retrieve the token from the HTTP Event Collector configuration panel, in **Settings** > **Data inputs** > **HTTP Event Collector**.

     ![Example of a new index added to the configuration](/email-security/static/siem-integration/splunk/step11-token-value.png)